mhvk/screens/docs/tutorials/error_analysis.rst

         return pars_phys

-Again, a separate function is needed that converts parameters and their uncertainties using functions from the :py:mod:`uncertainties.umath` module (implementing linear error propagation).
-These functions cannot handle Astropy's :py:class:`~astropy.units.quantity.Quantity` objects, so we need to keep track of the units ourselves.
+Again, a separate function is needed for the linear error propagation that converts parameters and their uncertainties using functions from the
+|uncertainties.umath|_ module (implementing linear error propagation).
+These
+functions cannot handle Astropy's :py:class:`~astropy.units.quantity.Quantity` objects, so we need to keep track of the units ourselves.

 .. jupyter-execute::